Lesbian: Biological factors

 Prenatal androgen exposure correlates with same-sex sexual behavior in women.
 Biological characteristics known to be affected by prenatal hormone exposure have been shown to vary by sexual orientation in women.
 The finding that digit ratios (one characteristic affected by prenatal hormone exposure) differ between lesbian and heterosexual women has been replicated in cross-cultural studies.
 Neuroimaging studies have found differences between heterosexual and homosexual women in neurological structures, including both those known to be affected by prenatal androgen exposure and those not known to be affected by prenatal androgen exposure.
 A later meta-analysis concluded that the small sample sizes and small number of studies meant that findings were inconclusive as of 2021.

-Genetics also play a role; around 20% of the variance of sexual orientation in women is controlled by genetics.
+Genetics plays a role; around 20% of the variance of sexual orientation in women is controlled by genes.

 Lesbian identity formation

 When a woman realizes she is a lesbian, it may cause an "existential crisis".
 When a woman was raised in an environment with negative stereotypes of lesbians, she may need to work through these stereotypes and prejudices to come to terms with her orientation.
 Lesbians in modern times share an identity that parallels those built on ethnicity, including the concept of group heritage and group pride.
 Compared to gay men, lesbians more often developed their sexual self-concepts either alone or in intimate relationships, instead of in communities, and disclosed them less often.

 Self-identification and behavior

-Some women experience a consistently lesbian orientation.
-Other women experience varying degrees of fluidity in their orientation.

-Lesbians who have never been with men may be referred to as "gold star lesbians."
-Lesbians who had sex with men before coming out may face ridicule from other lesbians or identity challenges with regard to defining what it means to be a lesbian.
+Some women report a consistently lesbian orientation.
+Other women report varying degrees of fluidity in how they describe their sexual orientation.
+Women who identify as lesbians and report never having been with men may be referred to as "gold star lesbians."
+Women who identify as lesbians and had sex with men before coming out may face ridicule from other lesbians or identity challenges with regard to defining what it means to be a lesbian.

-Some researchers observe that behavior and identity sometimes do not match: self-identified straight women may have sex with women, or self-identified lesbians may have sex with men.

-Several studies have found that the sexual behavior and attractions of exclusively-lesbian women are significantly more likely to be aligned with their identity than those of exclusively-heterosexual women.
-These included studies of reported attraction throughout the fertility cycle, and direct measures of arousal towards different imagery.
+Several studies have found that the sexual behavior and attractions of exclusively lesbian women are significantly more likely to be aligned with their identity than those of exclusively heterosexual women.
+These included studies of reported attraction throughout the fertility cycle, and direct measures of arousal by different imagery.

+Some lesbians also identify as non-binary or queer.

+Some researchers observe that self-applied identity labels and reported sexual behavior do not always align: for example, some self-identified straight women report sex with women, and some self-identified lesbians report sex with men.
+Some women use the self-identifier "bisexual lesbian" when they are attracted to both sexes, but primarily to women.